aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 * Validate the JWT `typ` is `oauth-id-jag+jwt` (per {{RFC8725}})
 * The `aud` claim MUST identify the token endpoint of the Resource Application as the intended audience of the JWT.
+* The `client_id` claim MUST identify the same client as the client authentication in the request.

 ## Response

 The Resource Application token endpoint responds with an OAuth 2.0 Token Response, e.g.:

     HTTP/1.1 200 OK
     Content-Type: application/json;charset=UTF-8